borbit-m/ActivityLog/README.md

 ## Requirements

+In order to use application you can simply download the executable for your platform and run the application.
-In order to use application you need to install Python 3 on your computer.
+If you want to run/edit source code you will need to install Python 3 on your computer and all the packages used in the application (defined in "requirements.txt").

 Python can be downloaded from official website for [Windows](), [MacOS](), [Linux]().